Myriad-Dreamin/tinymist/crates/tinymist/README.md

 # tinymist

 This crate provides a CLI that starts services for [Typst](https://typst.app/) [taɪpst].
 It provides:
++ `tinymist probe`: Do nothing, which just probes that the binary is working.
 + `tinymist lsp`: A language server following the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/).
 + `tinymist preview`: A preview server for Typst.
++ `tinymist --help` – Learn more about the CLI.

 ## Usage